anyahush/sunrise-yoga/README.md

 - Testimonial Page

     * A testimonial page will be dedicated to highlighting positive feedback of members and studio users.
 This page is important for encouraging new and existing users to attend and engage with the studio.
-Positive stories and anecdotes help users understand the impact the studio and yoga has had on people.
+Positive stories and anecdotes help users understand the impact the studio and yoga has had on people in their community.

 - Online Booking System